Automotive Floor Coatings

 - Road salt residue and slush

-Better light and visibility
+Better Light and Visibility

 A brighter, more uniform floor can improve visibility around vehicles and tools.
 Many facilities also use color choices to define work zones and walk paths.